hrs243/Assignment_BTech2026_-2201921540071-/README.md

 Object Creation: Two objects, c1 (default radius 1.0) and c2 (radius 5.0), are created.

 Output Calculation: The areas of both circles are computed and printed, resulting in 3.14 for c1 and 78.5 for c2.

+Problem 14-
+Question:
+You are developing a payment processing system that supports multiple payment methods like Credit Card and UPI.
+The system should ensure that all payment methods follow a common interface but have different processing implementations.

+Requirements:
+Create an abstract class Payment with the following:

+A pure virtual function processPayment(double amount) A function displayTransaction(double amount, string method) that prints the payment details Create two derived classes, CreditCardPayment and UPIPayment, that inherit from Payment:

+CreditCardPayment deducts 2% transaction fees UPIPayment has no transaction fees
+Demonstrate functionality:

+Create objects of both classes
+Process payments and display transactions

+Solution-

+1-The program defines an abstract class Payment with a pure virtual function processPayment() for enforcing a common payment structure.

+2-Two derived classes, CreditCardPayment (which deducts a 2% fee) and UPIPayment (which processes payments without fees), implement this function.

+3-The displayTransaction() method in Payment provides a standard way to display transaction details.

+4-The main() function creates objects of both derived classes and processes payments dynamically.

+5-The program demonstrates abstraction and polymorphism, ensuring different payment methods follow a unified structure.